Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Next, you’ll begin to move your arm with the help of your other arm.

 As your shoulder heals, you’ll begin to lift and move your arm.
 This will help increase your range of motion and build strength in the joint.
-You may have motion or activity restrictions as you heal.
-Your health care provider may recommend that you limit external rotation (rotating your shoulder away from your body).
+You may have motion or activity restrictions for weeks or months as you heal.
+Your healthcare provider may recommend that you limit external rotation (rotating your shoulder away from your body).

 The hospital staff will talk with you about your home recovery.
 They’ll show you how to bathe without getting your incision wet.
 You’ll also learn how to do other home activities without injuring your shoulder.
 The staff will help you arrange for someone to take you home.
 You won’t be able to drive for at least 2 to 4 weeks after surgery.
-Your arm may be in a sling for 2-4 weeks.
-Your health care provider may give you pain medication to take at home.
+Your arm may be in a sling for 2 to 4 weeks.
+Your healthcare provider may give you pain medicine to take at home.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |